 Grass weed control in the paddock over the previous 18 months and during fallow is essential to minimise grass weeds in the crop.
 This is even more important if considering a delayed permanent water crop.
 There are 5 drill-sown herbicide programs.
-The first 3 are based on Ordram®.
-The letter in brackets after each herbicide signifies the mode of action group to which the herbicide belongs.
+The first 3 are based on Ordram[®].
+The number in brackets after each herbicide signifies the mode of action group to which the herbicide belongs.

-Program 1 Gramoxone® (22) followed by Saturn® (15) with Stam® (5) followed by Ordram® (15) This backup treatment needs to be when the weeds are small as control will be difficult once tillering has started.
+Program 1 Gramoxone[®] (22) followed by Saturn[®] (15) with Stam[®] (5) followed by Ordram[®] (15) Apply this backup treatment when the weeds are small as control will be difficult once tillering has started.

-Program 2 Gramoxone® (22) followed by Ordram® (15)
+Program 2 Gramoxone[®] (22) followed by Ordram[®] (15)

-Program 3 Gramoxone® (22) followed by Magister® (13) followed by Ordram® (15)
+Program 3 Gramoxone[®] (22) followed by Magister[®] (13) followed by Ordram[®] (15)

-Program 4 Recommended program for drill-sown rice: tank mixture of Gramoxone® (22) mixed with Magister® (13) and Stomp® (3) all applied post sowing to pre-rice emergence.
-The post emergent backup program for each of the aquatic weeds would include MCPA (Group 4) or Basagran® M60 (Group 5/4) to provide 2 modes of action.
+Program 4 Recommended program for drill-sown rice: tank mixture of Gramoxone[®] (22) mixed with Magister[®] (13) and Stomp[®] (3) all applied post sowing to pre-rice emergence.
+The post-emergent backup program for each of the aquatic weeds would include MCPA (Group 4) or Basagran[®] M60 (Group 5/4) to provide 2 modes of action.

-Program 5 Tank mixture of Stam® (5) Magister® (13) and Stomp® (3) all applied post sowing but where rice has emerged.
+Program 5 Tank mixture of Stam[®] (5) Magister[®] (13) and Stomp[®] (3) all applied post sowing, but where rice has emerged.

-Aura® (dim) is an option for a post-emergent grass weed control backup treatment using another mode of action (Group 1).
-Agixa® (arylpicolinate + fop) is another option and is both a Group 1 and Group 4 mode of action.
+Aura[®] (dim) is an option for a post-emergent grass weed control backup treatment using another mode of action (Group 1).
+Agixa[®] (arylpicolinate + fop) is another option and is both a Group 1 and Group 4 mode of action.
 These backup treatments need to be when the weeds are small as control will be difficult once tillering has started.

-When using Program 4 and Program 5 and looking to extend the residual weed control before flood (delayed permanent water), monitor crops carefully after 14 days.
-New grass weed germinations will need to be treated with appropriate herbicides which could include: Stam® alone, Stam® and Saturn®, Stam® and Stomp®, Stam® and Magister® or Agixa® or Aura®.
+When using Program 4 and Program 5 and intending to extend the residual weed control before flood (delayed permanent water), monitor crops carefully after 14 days.
+New grass weed germinations will need to be treated with appropriate herbicides that could include: Stam[®] alone, Stam[®] and Saturn[®], Stam[®] and Stomp[®], Stam[®] and Magister[®] or Agixa[®] or Aura[®].

-Some herbicides e.g. Stomp® and Saturn® will bind with organic matter and ash left on the surface, reducing efficacy.
+Some herbicides e.g. Stomp[®] and Saturn[®] will bind with organic matter and ash left on the surface, reducing efficacy.

-When using a program including Magister®, do not use drainage water on corn or other sensitive crops.
+When using a program including Magister[®], do not use drainage water on corn or other sensitive crops.